goodrobots/devFrame/docs/_docs/00-quick-start.md

 1. **Plan your build** --  Select the type, size, and configuration of your devFrame based on your requirements.
 2. **Print your parts** --  Print them yourself, or use a service, or barter with a friend who has a printer.
 3. **Gather the parts and tools** --  Make sure you have everything you need.
-4. Build the hardware:  Put it all together.
+4. **Build the hardware** --  Put it all together.
 We provide lots of pictures.
-5. Configure the software: We provide some advice, lots of links, and complete parameter files for common builds.
+5. **Configure the software** -- We provide some advice, lots of links, and complete parameter files for common builds.
 6. **Test it** -- Make sure it works like it should.
 Remember, smart is safe.
 7. **Iterate** -- Tweak as required.
 Luckily, the devFrame is pretty flexible and easy to tweak.
 8. **Contribute** --  Enjoying your devFrame?
 Cool!
 Let us know and share your experience with the community.
 It's good karma.